Correcting the fiber-aperture bias affecting galaxy stellar populations in the Sloan Digital Sky Survey. Aperture corrections to absorption indices based on CALIFA integral field observations: Modeling the aperture biases of fiber spectra from IFS data cubes

-In order to measure the reference ``full aperture'' spectro-photometric quantities in a homogeneous way for all galaxies, we defined the ``footprint'' as the area within the isophote of $23.5~\mathrm{mag~arcsec}^{-2}$ in $r$-band.
-This definition is justified by considerations on the finite spatial coverage and the noise properties of the CALIFA datacubes.
+In order to measure the reference full aperture spectrophotometric quantities in a homogeneous way for all galaxies, we defined the footprint as the area within the isophote of $23.5~\mathrm{mag~arcsec}^{-2}$ in $r$-band.\footnote{The $23.5~\mathrm{mag~arcsec}^{-2}$ isophotes are computed on the corresponding SDSS $r$-band images, which provide a better sky subtraction, less noise and better photometric calibration with respect to the CALIFA data cubes at this surface brightness level.
+The isophotal contours are then translated to the data cubes.
+We note that by selection, this isophotal level is fully included in the CALIFA cubes.} This definition is justified by considerations on the finite spatial coverage and the noise properties of the CALIFA data cubes.
 In fact, on the one hand, the CALIFA coverage extends at most out to 2.5-3 half-light radii.
-On the other hand, integrating the signal of the cubes where the galaxy surface brightness is low, may introduce biases due to possible inaccurate sky subtraction, as well as lowers the overall SNR.
-The adopted footprint definition is a compromise between extending the coverage as far as possible and limiting the background noise contribution.
+On the other hand, integrating the signal of the cubes where the galaxy surface brightness is low, may introduce biases due to possible inaccurate sky subtraction, as well as lowers the overall S/N. The adopted footprint definition is a compromise between extending the coverage as far as possible and limiting the background noise contribution.
 Bright fore- and back-ground sources are masked out of the footprint as well.

-We compare the flux in this footprint, $F_\mathrm{footprint}$, with the total magnitude obtained by the CALIFA collaboration on the SDSS $r$-band images using the growth curve (GC) extrapolation technique \citep{Walcher:2014aa}, and compute the ``footprint fraction'' as the ratio of the flux integrated in the footprint and the flux from the GC analysis:
+We compare the flux in this footprint, $F_\mathrm{footprint}$, with the total magnitude obtained by the CALIFA collaboration on the SDSS $r$-band images using the growth curve (GC) extrapolation technique \citep{Walcher:2014aa}, and compute the footprint fraction as the ratio of the flux integrated in the footprint to the flux from the GC analysis: